-Before messing with the timekeeper chip or exchanging the battery it is very important to backup game saves you don’t want to lose from the NVRAM.
-With a null-modem cable hooked up to a PC there are two options to communicate with the CD-i player:
+Before messing with the Timekeeper chip or exchanging the battery, it is very important to back up game saves you don’t want to lose from the NVRAM.
+With a null-modem cable hooked up to a PC, there are two options to communicate with the CD-i player:

 In the CD-i Link archive are instructions on how to build a null-modem cable with three wires.
-Unfortunately it didn’t work with my setup and I had to rebuild it later with six wires according to the original specifications.
+Unfortunately, it didn’t work with my setup, and I had to rebuild it later with six wires according to the original specifications.

 This is the CD-i’nterlink disc menu (it’s also called CD-interlink or CD-Interlink within the program).
-With it you can list, view and delete files in the NVRAM.
-When connected to a PC you can send/receive them via the X- and Z-Modem protocols or start the host mode (mouse cursor):
+With it, you can list, view and delete files in the NVRAM.
+When connected to a PC, you can send/receive them via the X- and Z-Modem protocols or start the host mode (mouse cursor):

 The host mode allows a PC terminal program to manipulate the NVRAM files.
-This is how it looks like in Windows Hyper Terminal:
+This is how it looks in Windows Hyper Terminal:

 10 thoughts on “Philips CD-i Player Null-Modem Cable for Data Backup and Restore”